Kaiwenteoh/museum-inside-stomach/public/about/about-me/about-me.md

 <br>

   This static site is created with [Hugo](https://gohugo.io/) by using [Minimal](https://github.com/calintat/minimal) theme which deployed on [Netlify](https://www.netlify.com/).
 You can always find my fun on [post](http://kaiwen-teoh.netlify.com/post/) menu and [博客](http://kalvinkaiwen.blogspot.my/) is my original mandarin blog since 2015 which consists of my random thoughts, emotions in my life.
-All the blog posts are released under a